Kamran1819G/Perplexica/docs/DEPLOYMENT.md

-# 🚀 Deployment Guide for Perplexica
+# 🚀 Deployment Guide for Perplexify

-This guide covers deployment options for Perplexica, which uses local Docker builds for complete independence from external registries.
+This guide covers deployment options for Perplexify, which uses local Docker builds for complete independence from external registries.

 ## 🎯 Deployment Overview

-Perplexica uses **local Docker builds** instead of pre-built images from registries.
+Perplexify uses **local Docker builds** instead of pre-built images from registries.
 This approach provides:
 - ✅ **Complete independence** from external registries
 - ✅ **Security** - no dependency on third-party image sources
 - ✅ **Reliability** - builds from your own source code